 Don’t come if it’s overcast or raining.
 The telescopes can’t see through clouds.
 We always recommend checking Morehead’s website after 5 p.m. the day of the session to make sure there’s not a cancellation notice.
 We also often post updates on Facebook and Twitter.

 All skywatching locations have parking.
 We encourage carpooling, especially for popular events such as meteor showers.
 As a courtesy to others, if you arrive after a session has started or if you plan to leave early, try to find a parking spot that will keep your bright headlights away from the observing field.
 As soon as your car is safely parked, turn off your headlights.
 When you get ready to leave, please do not sit in your car with the headlights on; turn on headlights only when you’re ready to move your car.

 Bring layers.
 Even in summer, standing around at night can feel colder than you might expect.

-White flashlights are fine to use in emergencies and inside the restrooms.
+White flashlights are fine to use in emergencies.
 Otherwise, please use only red light.
+Red lights should be dim and aimed at the ground, not in people’s faces.
 Even better, don’t use light.
 Give your eyes a few minutes to adjust to the dark and be amazed at how well you can see with just your night vision.

 Avoid using devices such as cellphones, tablets, and flash cameras.
 These sources of bright light will instantly ruin your night vision, as well as that of everyone around you.
 You will probably also make the astronomers grumpy.